peterspackman/blog/docs/awscc_workshop/1-pair-energies.md

 # 1. Intermolecular Interactions: From Theory to Practice

 Much of chemistry and materials science involves condensed matter, that is to intermolecular interactions (or perhaps more accurately non-bonded interactions).
 Understanding these interactions is therefore fundamental to many applications of computational chemistry.
-Since theoretical and computational chemistry is generally focused on getting the best answer in a tractable amount of computer time, it's essntial to know which kinds of interactions are important for which systems, and cheap and dirty can we be in their approximation when explaining or predicting some overvable phenomenon.
+Since theoretical and computational chemistry is generally focused on getting the best answer in a tractable amount of computer time, it's essential to know which kinds of interactions are important for which systems, and cheap and dirty can we be in their approximation when explaining or predicting some observable phenomenon.

 ## Gibbs Free Energy vs. Enthalpy